 ‘If you do, you do, but I don’t think fat is in your future.
 We’ll burn up the carbs hiking.’

 ‘No, that’s a fairly recent development.
-A combination of way too much sugar and processed food, cheap giant burgers and fries.
+A combination of way too much sugar and processed food, cheap giant burgers, fries, sugar loaded soft drinks or juice.
 The rise of fast food and chain restaurants focused on salt, fat, and sugar.
 Add parking on the couch with chips and soda, here we are, land of the chubs.
 Although I understand it’s a global problem.’

 ‘Why do they fall for it?’